Cults, Heresies, and Heterodoxies

 • Jehovah's Witnesses have their own version of the Bible.
 This is another tip-off that something might be amiss.
 Scholarly examinations of their New World Translation Bible have shown it to be filled with purposeful errors designed to mislead the reader and conform to pre-conceived theological ideas.

 • Others have simply chosen to deny the authority of Scripture, choosing what to believe is true and discard or ignore what they don't like.
 This may be particularly deceiving as these folks may actually be part of "main line" Christian denominations.
-While some might merely call their teaching heretical, other may go further and consider them cultic.
+While some might merely call their teaching heretical, others may go further and consider them cultic.

 Top of page Heresy